Repair Stripped Threads In Aluminum

 Metal Chips Kill Motors

 The small aluminum chips that the drilling action makes are deadly to an engine's oil circuit and bearings.
-Because of this concern, most of the Sportster motor was disassembled to make sure none of the metal chips would remain in the motor when done.
+Because of this concern, the motor was disassembled a little more, then inspected and cleaned.
+This was to make sure no metal chips were in the motor before re-assembly.

 After drilling the required size hole, chuck the square drive of the tap into a tap wrench.
 You can also use a crescent wrench or vise grip.